 20. Wood Town Farm -

-After walking back up Church Lane, turn right on to the footpath to Wood Town farm.
-A local map of 1860 says "Traces of Folk Moot site" just on front of the farmhouse.
+After walking back up Church Lane, turn right on to the footpath to Wood Town Farm.
+A local map of 1860 says ‘Traces of Folk Moot site’ just to the west of the farmhouse.
 A folk moot is a general meeting place for parish residents in medieval times to discuss and resolve local issues and disputes.

 The farmhouse has cob walls on footings of brick and heathstone.
-The original building is early C17th.
-Early in the C19 the main room was divided and a further room was added to the south end.
-Just to the north of the farm Iron Age finds were made in 1929 when clearing out a duck pond and C4 Romano-British occupational debris has been found to south east.
+The original building is early 17th century.
+Early in the 19th century the main room was divided and a further room was added to the south end.
+Just to the north of the farm Iron Age finds were made in 1929 when clearing out a duck pond and 4th century Romano-British occupational debris has been found to south east.

 21. Barnes Farm -

 On the corner of Barrack Road was a smallholding called Barnes Farm.
-This now the Golden Acres nursery and the coffee shop in the nursery was an old barn.
+This is now Wyevale nursery and the coffee shop in the nursery was an old barn.
 In the coffee shop are a number of maps and old photos of West Parley that are worth a look at.